PayneLab/cptac/devdocs/02_add_new_dataset.md

     8. Click on the "Link settings" button, and at the bottom of the new box that pops up, you'll find the link to directly download the file, under the header "Direct Link".
 This is the link we need to put in our index; the link in the previous popup box was just for viewing the file.
         1. Optional: If you need to password protect the file, check the "Require password" box under the "Password Protect" header and enter the desired password.
 It must be the same password for all files within one dataset.
     9. Copy the direct download link, and paste it into index.txt.
 Put it on the same line as the file it corresponds to, after the hash, separated from the hash by a tab and no other whitespace, and followed by no other whitespace.
-7. Now that you've finished the index file, use md5sum to create a checksum for the index file, and store the hash in a file called "index_hash.txt". md5sum will automatically output both the hash and file name, but you just want the hash, so delete the file name.
+7. Now that you've finished the index file, use md5sum to create a checksum for the index file, and store the hash in a file called `index_hash.txt`. md5sum will automatically output both the hash and file name, but you just want the hash, so delete the file name.
 Also make sure there is no whitespace before or after the hash.
-8. Upload index.txt and index_hash.txt to the parent directory you created for the dataset--for example, with the endometrial dataset, you'd upload them to the "data_endometrial/" folder, not to "data_endometrial/endometrial_v2.1/".
+8. Upload index.txt and index_hash.txt to the parent directory you created for the dataset--for example, with the endometrial dataset, you'd upload them to the `data_endometrial/` folder, not to `data_endometrial/endometrial_v2.1/`.
 9. Create shared direct download links for the index.txt and index_hash.txt files, following the same steps as for creating shared direct download links for the data files.
 Even if this is a password protected dataset, you do not need to password protect these files.
-10. Within the cptac/cptac directory in the copy of the git repository on your local machine, create a directory for the dataset, with the format "data_[dataset]", e.g. "data_endometrial".
+10. Within the cptac/cptac directory in the copy of the git repository on your local machine, create a directory for the dataset, with the format `data_[dataset]`, e.g. `data_endometrial`.
-11. Within that directory, create a file called "index_urls.tsv".
-The first line of this file should have the name of the index file ("index.txt"), followed by a tab, followed by the direct download link for the index file.
-The second line of this file should have the name of the index hash file ("index_hash.txt"), followed by a tab, followed by the direct download link for the index hash file.
+11. Within that directory, create a file called `index_urls.tsv`.
+The first line of this file should have the name of the index file (`index.txt`), followed by a tab, followed by the direct download link for the index file.
+The second line of this file should have the name of the index hash file (`index_hash.txt`), followed by a tab, followed by the direct download link for the index hash file.
 There must be no extra whitespace on either line.
 12. Add index urls file to the MANIFEST.in file, which is in the same directory as setup.py
 13. Add dataset's data folder to the .gitignore, which is in the same directory as setup.py, but use and exclamation point to include the index_urls.tsv file (see existing entries in the .gitignore for examples)